 Wardrobe Boxes

 Wardrobe boxes come with a hanging bar and are a perfect choice for coats, suits, dresses, and formal wear.
 That way, it’s an easy move from old closet to wardrobe box to new closet — it hardly feels like unpacking at all.
 You can also add small items on the bottom of the wardrobe box, like pillows, bathrobes, and slippers.
-Wardrobe boxes are also sometimes used for big, awkward items, like garden tools, the kids’ sports equipment, and tall artificial plants (or even some real plants, if you’re moving your plants), so don’t be afraid to get creative with it.
+Wardrobe boxes are also sometimes used for big, awkward items, like garden tools, the kids’ sports equipment, and tall artificial plants (or even some real ones, if you’re moving with plants), so don’t be afraid to get creative with them.

 Vacuum Bags

 Vacuum-sealed bags may just be the closest thing we have to magic in this world.
-Take that mountain of clothing on your bed (folded, of course), insert it into plastic vacuum-sealed bags, use a vacuum to suck all of the air out, and watch in awe as it condenses down to an extremely packable puck.
-You can easily stack these sealed bags into moving boxes or suitcases, and save a ton of space in the process.
+Take that mountain of clothing on your bed (folded, of course), insert it into vacuum-seal bags, use a vacuum to suck all of the air out, and watch in awe as it condenses down to an extremely packable puck.
+This is a hugely space-saving tip for how to pack boxes for moving, or even a suitcase.

 Q: How do you pack boxes for a move?

-When thinking about how to pack moving boxes, there are three main things to do: First, declutter.
-It doesn’t make sense to store or move with stuff that you don’t actually need.
+A: When thinking about how to pack boxes for moving, there are three main things to do: First, declutter.
+It doesn’t make sense to store or move things you don’t actually need.
 Second, gather all of your moving supplies, such as boxes, permanent markers for labeling, newspaper, and packing tape.
-And third, make sure you have the right boxes for your move — small boxes for heavy items, the original boxes for appliances (if you still have them), and specialty boxes for certain hard-to-pack items.
+And third, make sure you have the right boxes for your move: Small boxes for heavy items, the original boxes for appliances (if you still have them), and specialty boxes for certain hard-to-pack items.

 Q: How should boxes be stacked when moving them?

-It’s intuitive, but important — the heaviest boxes should always go on the bottom.
+A: It’s an intuitive but important part of how to pack boxes for moving: The heaviest boxes should always go on the bottom.
 Similar to putting your eggs, bread, and bananas on top of the grocery bag (above the canned goods), you want to make sure your light and fragile items are on top, so they don’t risk getting crushed.

 Sofia Rivera is a Brooklyn-based lifestyle editor and frequent contributor to the PODS Blog.
 Her work has appeared in Boston magazine, Apartment Therapy, and more.
 You can most often find her redecorating her apartment, trying out a new recipe, or trekking all over the city.